NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 > **Quick recap** <br>
 > In this section we've learned:
 >
-> - That a Jupyter notebook consists of a series of cells, and that they can
+> - That a Jupyter notebook consists of a series of cells of different types,
->   be either markdown or code cells.
+>   primarily markdown and code cells.
 > - That we execute the code in a code cell with the kernel that we chose
 >   when opening the notebook.
 > - We can run shell commands by prepending them with `!`.